Increased global competition has more corporations chasing after the same opportunities.

 - Traditional BPM, with its focus on end to end processes, is now a core capability under Case that provides background orchestration and governance in respect of the performance of work,

-- Senior management no longer just stares at executive dashboards featuring KPIs, leaving operations to do what they like.
+- Senior management no longer stare at executive dashboards featuring KPIs, leaving operations to do what they like.
 Senior management is now able to sandbox their environment and not only challenge trends but also challenge KPIs themselves,

 - CRM has been absorbed into Case,